andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ## How to parse frontmatter

 Let's first discuss how we parse the frontmatter off the Markdown file.
-Frontmatter is a way to store metadata in a Markdown file.
+Frontmatter is a great way to store metadata in a Markdown file.
+Frontmatter is added to a Markdown file using the following convention:

 ```markdown
 ---